 - Specifications about age of reports – Even if your student’s testing and report are older than the guidelines say they can be, your student should call the office and make sure that his/her report will not be accepted before you set up new testing.
 Some colleges will be flexible, and your student may not need to get new testing.
 The Association on Higher Education and Disability – a professional organization that provides guidance but does not make laws – encourages colleges to show flexibility on this point.

 - ADHD requirements (if applicable) – Over the past several years, some testing bodies and colleges have increased their demands for ADHD documentation, and they now require full psycho-educational testing along with objective measures of attention and additional testing (the entire evaluation is called a “neuropsychological evaluation”).
-For an example of such guidelines, students see Penn State’s ADHD requirements.
+For an example of such guidelines, students see University of Tennessee’s (Knoxville) ADHD requirements.
 Do not pursue this testing unless your student has been accepted to and decides to attend a school with such requirements, as this will be an unnecessary use of time and money if your student attends a college that does not have such requirements.
 If your student does need additional testing, see Elizabeth’s advice on how to examine documentation requirements for your student’s testing agency or college to make sure that the report you get has all of the necessary elements, how to find a good qualified evaluator, and what you should expect to see in a good report.

 - Medication specifications – Students who take medications that can affect their academic performance (positvely or negatively) may find that the documentation guidelines require them to be tested on or off the medication.
 If you don’t see this information in the guidelines and plan to get your student tested before s/he applies for accommodations, call the testing agency or college to ask whether this issue is important.
 It is likely that it is not, but it is worth checking.
 Even if the agency or college says students should be on the medication at the time of testing, students who were not on it when they were tested should apply for accommodations anyway, as their documentation may be accepted.